 "This is just unbelievable," Stuart said, as they quickly ran up the stairs to the attic.
 "We're

 actually trying to help ‑ to save ‑ the Infernal Council."

-Grimaldo was the demon who sent Kelly and Stuart to the alternate reality.
+Grimaldo was the demon who had banished Kelly and Stuart to the alternate reality.